FredHutch/swift-commander/README.md

-  swc rw <group> <folder>   -  add rw access to current swift account or container swc ro <group> <folder>   -  add ro access to current swift account or container swc list <folder> [filt]  -  list folder content (incl. subfolders) and filter swc openwith <cmd> <file> -  download a file to TMPDIR and open it with <cmd>
+  swc rw <group> <folder>   -  add rw access to current swift account or container swc ro <group> <folder>   -  add ro access to current swift account or container swc list <folder> [filt]  -  list folder content (incl. subfolders) and filter swc search <str> <folder> -  search for a string in text files under /folder swc openwith <cmd> <file> -  download a file to TMPDIR and open it with <cmd>
   swc header <file>         -  display the header of a file in swift swc meta <file>           -  display custom meta data of a file in swift